Nuwaubian Nation: Beliefs

 York produced over 400 published writings, referred to as "scrolls", which have been issued under his various nom-de-plumes.
 York had appropriated and adapted elements from various other black new religions, such as the Nation of Islam.

 From these earlier doctrines, York developed his own particular synthesis.
 While drawing elements from Judaism, Christianity, and Islam, he has maintained that these religions' sacred texts have been adulterated that that his teachings are returning them to their pure form.

-Palmer described York adopting a "cryptic style of teaching", one also characterised by a strong emphasis on joking and humor, and on mocking and criticising better-established religions.
+Palmer described York adopting a "cryptic style of teaching", one also characterized by a strong emphasis on joking and humor, and on mocking and criticizing better-established religions.

 In his teachings, he claimed that he wanted to awaken black people from their "sleep" or ignorance of reality, commenting that "I have devoted my visit to this planet to the resurrection of the mentally dead, which I affectionately refer to as mummies."
-He maintained that the "Spell of Kingu" had been cast over the African American people by the U.S. government, media, popular culture, and the Christian churches.
+He maintained that the "Spell of Kingu" had been cast over the African American people by the US government, media, popular culture, and the Christian churches.
 In many of his talks, he encouraged people not to take his word for things, but to do their own research.

 Theology

 The Nuwaubian worldview was described by Palmer as a form of "radical materialism".
 They reject the notion of a transcendental spiritual realm separate from the material one, believing the former a lie promoted by Christian churches to keep African-American people docile.
 For the Nuwaubians, as with the Nation of Islam before them, gods are therefore viewed as physical beings.
-York interpreted the Hebrew name of God, Elohim−but which he preferred to spell "Eloheem"—as being not a singular entity but a race of "angelic beings" who visited the Earth.
+York interpreted the Hebrew word Elohim, but which he preferred to spell "Eloheem", as being not a singular entity but a race of "angelic beings" who visited the Earth.

 Rather than seeing the terms "Allah" and "God" as synonyms, as is typical, York distinguished between them.
 He interpreted the word "God" as an acronym encompassing three words in the Kufic language he developed—"Gomar Oz Dubar"—meaning "wisdom, strength, and beauty".
-He then presented these as traits possessed by the black man, meaning that, while black men are not Allah, they are God for they symbolise divinity within the world.
+He then presented these as traits possessed by the black man, meaning that, while black men are not Allah, they are God for they symbolize divinity within the world.
 The scholar of religion Michael Muhammad Knight suggested that this theological view represented York's negotiation with the theology of the Nation of Islam, which does maintain that black people are gods.

 Nuwaubians therefore perceive themselves as having an inner divinity, a doctrine that is shared widely among black new religions of North America, including among the Rastafari, Nation of Islam, Five-Percenters, and Black Hebrews.

 York also taught the existence of Iblis (Shaytan), an oppositional figure in Islamic theology.